A local automaton for the 2D toric code: The toric code automaton

 Similarly, $\cT_1^v$ is defined to be three parallel columns of Tsirelson's $\cT_1$ applied vertically\footnote{One may observe that since coarse-grained syndrome configurations only lie on the corners of the 1-cell, it is unclear whether $\cT_0$'s acting in the bulk of the gadget is necessary.
 However, this is in fact important because we want the operation of $\mathcal T_1^{h}$ to be unaffected in the presence of single-qubit transient errors.
 If this error acts perpendicularly to the action of $\cT_0$'s, it has support in the bulk and can result in large output damage due to the operation of $\mathcal T_1^{h}$.
 To avoid this, it turns out the additional $\cT_0$'s are required in the bulk.}.
 In the pictures above, the gadget is shown together with its qubit support. \end{definition}

 Next, we define the $\cM_1$ gate.

 \begin{definition} $\cM_1^h$ is defined to be 3 parallel rows of Tsirelson's $\cM_1$ (Eq.~\eqref{eq:M1-ts}) applied horizontally.
 Similarly, $\cM_1^v$ is defined to be three parallel columns of Tsirelson's $\cM_1$ applied vertically.
-The qubit support of this gadget will be defined later on. \end{definition}
+The qubit support of this gadget is defined in Def.~\ref{def:stab-quant-gadg}. \end{definition}

 Having introduced $\cI_1$, $\cT_1^{v/h}$ and $\cM_1^{v/h}$, we now define the inner simulation, which shows how to construct higher-level gate gadgets $\cI_n$, $\cT_n^{v/h}$ and $\cM_n^{v/h}$, as well as error-correcting gadgets $\EC_n$ at different levels for $n \leq k$.
 We will call $k$ the level of inner simulation.